Mission and Vision

 The promotion of the highest standards in training for, and the practice of, gastroenterology are central to the activities of the World Gastroenterology Organisation.
 Our focus is on the developing world and, in particular, on areas where access to high-quality training in gastroenterology remains problematic.

 We have developed two major strategies: the institution of Training Centers and the development of a program to support those who are actively involved in the training process (see Train the Trainers).
-Both activities are coordinated by the WGO Education and Training Committee.

 Goals of the WGO Training Centers:

 - To promote the highest standards in training in gastroenterology, hepatology, oncology, endoscopy and digestive surgery in a selected region

 - To develop a curriculum for training based on current science, ethical principles and relevance to local and regional health care needs

 - To expose trainees to the most current knowledge in gastroenterology

 - To foster interactions between international and regional experts in the field of gastroenterology

 - To promulgate best practice guidelines in the prevention, detection and management of digestive disorders